 The Llanquén is accessible by vehicle from Lonquimay if you choose to drive down the Bío-Bío.
 Drive 28 km downstream from the normal Bío-Bío put-in at Balsadero Caracoles to the Llanquén, crossing Puente Paz en route.
-At the bridge you still need to walk your boat upstream.

 This Class IV+•V- stretch of river is 3 km long with average gradient of 38 mpk or 200 FPM.
 Best run in the spring with flows of 250 to 400 CFS.